Can Children of Undocumented Immigrants Legally Stay in the U.S.?

 Whether the child of an undocumented (often referred to as illegal) immigrant can stay in the United States depends on whether the child was born in the U.S. and, if not, whether the child qualifies for any other form of immigration relief.

-Whether a child born to an undocumented (often referred to as illegal) immigrant can lawfully stay in the United States depends on:
+Whether a child born to an undocumented or unauthorized (often referred to as illegal) immigrant can lawfully stay in the United States depends on:

-• whether the child was born in the U.S. and, if not,
+• whether the child was born in the United States and when, and

-• whether the child qualifies for any other form of immigration relief.
+• if the child was not born in the United States, whether they qualify for any other form of immigration relief.

 We'll describe both scenarios below.